 On Babylon 5 the relationship between Londo and G'Kar veers back and forth between snarky best friends and serious mortal enemies.
 It's complicated by the fact that Londo has seen in a vision that G'Kar is the one who will kill him.

-Of course we finally learn it's because Londo asks him specifically to kill him so as to save Sheridan, and because he is tired of The Masquerade.
+Of course we finally learn it's because Londo asks him specifically to kill him so as to save Sheridan, and because he is tired of his miserable life as a Keeper puppet emperor of a devastated Centauri Prime.
 He didn't plan on retaliating, but the Keeper wakes up and in desperation takes control of Londo.
 They end up killing each other.

 The two Minbari Ranger instructors, Sech Durhan and Sech Turval, in the episode "Learning Curve".

 Unsurprisingly, Jeff on Community has this with many people, but Britta specifically.
 While they hurl insults at each other constantly, they do have a close friendship, and, at one point sexual relationship

 The American version of Whose Line Is It Anyway? shows us a lot of this.
 Entire hoedowns have been composed out of insults and belittling each other's manhoods, yet they seem to get along just fine.
 (And, of course, Drew Carey did apologise when he felt he crossed the line out of this trope and into simple abuse).

 The Mighty Boosh.
 This is pretty much the gag with Vince Noir and Howard Moon.
 They spend twenty minutes bragging to and insulting each other, being nasty, inconsiderate, and down right cruel.
 Howard acts like he hates Vince, and Vince acts like Howard is a loser.
 But when one sees the other is really in need, they start acting like real friends.